Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Optomechanical master equation for many-body CQED

-with $\kappa_n$ the decay rate of mode $n$ and, for later convenience, we introduced here the definition $\mathcal{D}[\hat{O}]\hat{\rho}=2\hat{O} \hat{\rho}\hat{O}^\dagger - [\hat{O}^\dagger \hat{O},\hat{\rho} ]_+$.
 Note that we neglect the incoherent absorption of photons, which is justified for optical frequencies at room temperature.
 Processes involving photon absorption by the mirrors are also not included, although they can often be included by straightforwardly extending this formalism, as shown in Ref.\ \cite{Giannelli:2018}.